 Town Charter (See local reference)

+NOTE: The above references a town process.
+The above will need to be redrafted for city districts.
-NOTE: Regional school districts should also refer to 71:16B for pertinent information.
-A citation

-to that section of law should also be added to the legal references.
+Regional school districts should also refer to 71:16B for pertinent information.
+A citationof that section of law should also be added to the legal references.

 File: DBD - BUDGET PLANNING

+A sound budget development process must be established to ensure that the annual operating budget accurately reflects the District’s goals The budget is a financial planning tool that grounds itself in careful analysis of student achievement, enrollment, mandated services, and community values to allocate resources towards the goals set by the Committee.
 The first priority in the development of an annual budget will be the educational welfare of the children in our schools.
-However, the District will also attempt to balance the valid interest of the taxpayers.
+The Committee also holds in balance the valid interest of the taxpayers.

-Budget decisions reflect the attitude and philosophy of those charged with the responsibility for educational decision-making.
-Therefore, a sound budget development process must be established to ensure that the annual operating budget accurately reflects this school district's goals and objectives.The first priority in the development of an annual budget will be the educational welfare of the children in our schools.
-However, the District will also attempt to balance the valid interest of the taxpayers.
+The budget document shall reflect all sources of revenue.
+It shall clearly explain how those funds will be used.

-In the budget planning process for the school district, the School Committee will strive to:
+In the budget planning process for the school district, the Superintendent will to:

 Engage in thorough advance planning, with staff and community involvement, in order to develop budgets and guide expenditures in a manner that will achieve the greatest educational returns and contributions to the educational program in relation to dollars expended.

-Establish levels of funding that will provide high quality education for all our students.
+Establish levels of funding that will provide high quality education for all students.

 Use the best available techniques for budget development and management.

-The Superintendent will have overall responsibility for budget preparation, including the construction of, and adherence to, a budget calendar.
+The Superintendent will have overall responsibility for budget preparation, including the construction of, and adherence to, a budget calendar which will be shared publicly with the community.
+Such calendar will take into consideration the requirement that School Councils are to be consulted in developing school budgets.

-SOURCE: MASC August 2016
+SOURCE: MASC 2021

 NOTE: Include in this category statements on the general plan for budget development and on staff/student/public participation in the process (but not the official hearings).
 If advisory committees take part, this might be included in the policy, with details on their functioning presented as an accompanying regulation.
-Many school districts have special publications for staff on budget development offering procedures in detail.
-Such publications can be referred to (by adding a note at the end of this policy) as a source of additional information.

 File: DBG - BUDGET ADOPTION PROCEDURES

+The district budget is adopted by the School Committee at the cost center level.
+Cost centers should represent appropriate levels of transparency for the Committee to oversee goal implementation while allowing for administrative day-to-day work.
+Cost centers will be agreed upon by the Committee and administration.

+All revenue sources are subject to adoption by the School Committee.
+The budget is adopted by a simple majority.

-Authority for adoption of the final school budget lies with the citizens who comprise, and who are entitled to vote at, the town meeting.
+Authority for adoption of the final school budget bottom line lies with the citizens who comprise, and who are entitled to vote at, the town meeting.
 The school budget is presented as part of the total town budget for action at the annual town meeting.

 Established by law and charter